SHAMIMALAM336/SHAMIMALAM336/README.md

 - 👋 Hi, I’m @SHAMIMALAM336
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...python
-- 💞️ I’m looking to collaborate on ...ISRO
+- 💞️ I’m looking to collaborate with GOOGLE
 - 📫 How to reach me ...@ShamimA16240520

 <!---